 Morphological Analysis

 The results of the morphological analysis are summarized in Table 2.
-The individual matching for age and sex allowed us to have similar group distributions with 17 females and 11 males in each group.
-The mean age of matched healthy individuals is 41y ± 14y and 41y ± 15y for the matched OI individuals.
-BV/TV of healthy individuals is higher than BV/TV of OI group with a difference 95% CI of [0.016, 0.101] and p-value <0.01.
-Similarly, trabecular number is higher in the matched healthy group compared to the matched OI group with a difference 95% CI of [0.099, 0.285] and a corresponding p-value <0.001.
+The individual matching for age and sex allowed to have similar group distributions with 17 females and 11 males in each group.
+The mean age was 41y ± 14y and 41y ± 15y for the matched healthy and OI individuals, respectively.
+BV/TV of healthy individuals was higher than BV/TV of OI group with a difference 95% CI of [0.016, 0.101] and p-value <0.01.
+Similarly, trabecular number was higher in the matched healthy group compared to the matched OI group with a difference 95% CI of [0.099, 0.285] and a corresponding p-value <0.001.
 The trabecular thickness does not show significant differences between groups.
-On the other hand, permutation test performed for trabecular separation showed that trabecular separation is higher in matched OI group compared to healthy individuals with a p-value of 0.01 and an exclusion range of (-∞ ,-0.384] ∪ [0.421,∞).
+On the other hand, permutation test performed for trabecular separation showed that it is higher in matched OI group compared to healthy individuals with a p-value of 0.01 and an exclusion range of (-∞ ,-0.384] ∪ [0.421,∞).
 Trabecular separation SD is higher in OI individuals compared to matched healthy individuals with a p-value of 0.02 and an exclusion range of (-∞ ,-0.232] ∪ [0.251,∞).
 SMI as well as the degree of anisotropy are higher for matched OI than for healthy people with p-values <0.001 and of 0.02, respectively.
 Finally, the log transformation of the coefficient of variation gives the stronger difference in means with a p value <0.0001 and a 95% CI of [−0.757, −0.333] where CV is higher in matched OI individuals compared to matched healthy individuals.

 Table 2 compares absolute values and p-values to literature.
 The present population age is fairly consistent with the other studies (Folkestad et al. 2012; Kocijan et al. 2015; Rolvien et al. 2018).
 The three other studies, Folkestad et al. (2012) Kocijan et al. (2015) and Rolvien et al. (2018), show significant differences for BV/TV, Tb.N., Tb.Sp., and Tb.Sp.SD and no significant differences for Tb.Th.
 In the present study, absolute values of BV/TV, TB.Th., Tb.Sp., and Tb.Sp.SD seem to be higher compared to literature.
 On the other hand, Tb.N. appears to be lower compared to studies in literature (Folkestad et al. 2012; Kocijan et al. 2015; Rolvien et al. 2018).

 Table 2: Summary of the tibia ROIs morphological analysis and comparison with literature.
 Values are presented as mean $\pm$ standard deviation when statistical test is performed on the means or median (inter-quartile range) when test is on medians.
 The study of (Kocijan et al. 2015) presents n.s. for non-significant p value test result.